 Dr. Yugui Chen joined the IFAC Board in November 2012.
 He was nominated by the Chinese Institute of Certified Public Accountants (CICPA).
 Dr. Chen previously served as a member of the IFAC Chief Executive Search Committee and served on the IFAC Board from 2004 to 2009.

-In 2002, Dr. Chen became the secretary general of CICPA and deputy president in 2010.
+In 2002, Dr. Chen became the secretary general of CICPA; in 2010, he became deputy president.

 Dr. Chen was previously the Chinese representative of the Intergovernmental Working Group of Experts on International Standards of Accounting and Reporting, the Chinese observer of the International Accounting Standards Committee, and a member of its Committee of Transition Economies.
 He is also deputy president of China Association of Trade in Services.

 Many of Dr. Chen’s treatises have won significant awards, including the National Book Award and Economic Daily’s Best Book Ever Award.
 In 2002, he received the Allowances for Special Contributions in Social Sciences of the State Council.
 He also won the Award for Individual Contribution on Strategic Study of the National Planning for Science and Technology Development in 2004 and was named one The Accountant magazine’s 30 most influential people in the accounting profession.